WHAT WE STAND FOR

 Further information on how money is spent by the European Parliament group can be found in our annual accounts (financial reports) and internal financial rules of the Group on the European Parliament website.
 You can also see the European Green Party annual account and finances on the EGP website.

-All the MEPs are required to publish and update their financial interests every year, including additional incomes.
+All the MEPs are required to publish and update their private interests every year, including additional outside remunerated activity.
 Such declarations are published on the personal page of each MEP on the website of the European Parliament (see example here).
+We also succeeded in introducing a declaration of assets and liabilities which MEPs must submit at the beginning and end of every term of office.
 This is useful to understand which kind of personal income MEPs might have, besides their parliamentary salary.
-MEPs are forbidden from taking on paid lobbying jobs during their mandate, and Greens/EFA Group MEPs have additionally committed not to engage in any unpaid lobbying activities in representation of an organisation either.
+MEPs shall not engage in paid lobbying activities directly linked to the Union decision-making process.
+To avoid conflicts with this rule, Greens/EFA Group Members additionally should not accept any remuneration from organisations and individual clients that fall under the scope of the Transparency Register.

 To find out more about salaries, pensions and allowances for MEPs, visit: https://www.europarl.europa.eu/meps/en/about